wuddup-02120/Retail_Strat_Guide/README.md

 # Retail Strat Guide

 Welcome to the **Retail Strat Guide** repository!
 This guide will walk you through setting up and running a trading strategy backtest on various securities' historical price data.
-The repository includes a universal Python backtesting script and an AAPL 1-minute time series dataset managed through Git LFS (Git Large File Storage).
+The repository includes a universal Python backtesting script and 51 different securities' 1-minute time series dataset managed through Git LFS (Git Large File Storage).
 This guide is designed to be accessible even for those new to programming.

 ---